 Transfer of Bonded Goods for Deep Processing

-If a business enterprise wishes to transfer its processed bonded goods to another processing trade enterprise for deep processing and re-export, it must seek approval from the commerce authorities and complete the necessary customs formalities before making the actual transfer.
-Unprocessed bonded materials and parts may not be transferred.
+If an operation enterprise wishes to transfer its processed bonded goods to another processing trade enterprise for deep processing and re-export, it must complete the necessary customs formalities before making the actual transfer.
+Bonded materials and parts not processed may not be transferred.

 Tax Exemption Procedures

-An export enterprise should, after importing raw and auxiliary materials, parts and components, apply to the tax department in charge of export rebates for “tax exemption proof” by presenting its import customs declaration form and Registration Handbook.
-With this proof, it can apply to the tax department in charge of tax collection for exemption of VAT and consumption tax on processing trade.
+An export enterprise should, after importing raw and auxiliary materials, parts and components, apply to the tax department in charge of export rebates for “tax exemption proof” by presenting its import customs declaration form and Processing Trade Handbook.
+With this proof, it can apply to the tax department in charge of tax levy for exemption of VAT and consumption tax on processing trade.
 If processing is commissioned to other enterprises, the “tax exemption proof” should be passed to the processing enterprise to apply for VAT and consumption tax exemption.
-After exporting the processed goods, the export enterprise should proceed to the tax department in charge of export rebates to complete the verification and cancellation procedures by submitting the export customs declaration form, the Registration Handbook already verified and cancelled by customs, and the foreign exchange receipt slip.
-If it fails to complete the verification and cancellation procedures before the time limit, the tax department in charge of export rebates, the tax collection department and Customs will jointly demand tax payment and impose penalties.
+After exporting the processed goods, the export enterprise should proceed to the tax department in charge of export rebates to complete the verification and write-off procedures by submitting the export customs declaration form, the Processing Trade Handbook already verified and written-off by Customs, and the foreign exchange receipt slip.
+If it fails to complete the verification and write-off procedures before the time limit, the tax department in charge of export rebates, the tax levy department and Customs will jointly demand tax payment and impose penalties.

 Online Supervision of Processing Trade Enterprises

-With a view to regulating the management of processing trade enterprises by Customs, GAC implemented the Measures of the Customs of the PRC for the Administration of Online Supervision of Processing Trade Enterprises on 1 August 2006 based on the provisions in the Customs Law of the PRC and other relevant laws and administrative rules and regulations.
+With a view to regulating the administration of processing trade enterprises by Customs, GAC implemented the Measures of the Customs of the PRC for the Online Supervision of Processing Trade Enterprises (Online Supervision Measures) on 1 August 2006 based on the provisions in the Customs Law of the PRC and other relevant laws, administrative rules and regulations.

-Processing trade enterprises subject to online supervision (“online enterprises”) should meet the following criteria: possessing the qualification to operate processing trade; registered with Customs; and being a production-type enterprise.
-The above measures do not apply to processing trade enterprises within special areas under customs supervision and supervised bonded zones.
+Processing trade enterprises subject to online supervision (online enterprises) should meet the following criteria: possessing the qualification to operate processing trade; registered with Customs; and being a production enterprise.
+The above measures do not apply to processing trade enterprises operating within special areas or bonded premises under customs supervision.

-Processing trade enterprises wishing to receive online supervision may apply to their supervisory customs authorities.
-Upon verifying that the applicants meet the above mentioned criteria, Customs would implement online supervision over them.
-Before an online enterprise submits its data to Customs via a data exchange platform or other computer networks, it should conduct the processing trade enterprise online supervision identity authentication.
+Processing trade enterprises wishing to receive online supervision may apply to the customs authorities.
+Upon verifying that the applicants meet the above-mentioned criteria, Customs would implement online supervision over them.
+Before an online enterprise submits its data to Customs via a data exchange platform or other computer networks, it should undergo identity authentication for processing trade online supervision.

-Online enterprises should submit a list of import materials and finished export products in connection with their processing trade business as well as the corresponding commodity codes to their supervisory customs authorities.
+Online enterprises should submit a list of import materials/parts and finished products for export in connection with their processing trade business together with the corresponding commodity codes to the customs authorities.
 If so required by Customs, they must also submit the relevant information to confirm the commodity codes.
-The supervisory customs authorities should, based on the commodity name, commodity code and measuring units, consolidate or separate the commodities grouped by material under the internal management of the online enterprise and the commodities grouped by tariff code filed by electronic means, and establish a one-to-many or many-to-one correlation.
+The customs authorities should, based on the commodity name, commodity code and measuring units, consolidate or separate the commodities grouped by material under the internal management of the online enterprise and the commodities grouped by tariff code filed by electronic means, and establish a one-to-many or many-to-one correlation.

-Upon approval granted by the supervisory customs authorities, the online enterprise may handle the tax payment procedure relating to domestic sale on a monthly basis.
+Upon approval granted by the customs authorities, the online enterprise may handle the tax payment procedure relating to domestic sale on a monthly basis.
 After the online enterprise has sold the processing trade goods on the domestic market, it should conduct the domestic sale tax payment procedure in the current month.
-The online enterprise should also complete the verification procedure within 30 days after the verification and cancellation date confirmed by Customs has expired.
-If, due to valid reasons, verification cannot be made, an extension may be granted with approval from the supervisory customs authorities; but the extension period may not exceed 60 days.
+The online enterprise should also complete the verification reporting procedure within 30 days after the verification and write-off timeframe confirmed by Customs has expired.
+If, due to valid reasons, verification reporting cannot be made, an extension may be granted with approval from the customs authorities; but the extension period may not exceed 60 days.

-Customs may request an online enterprise to provide a deposit or a letter of guarantee from the bank as guarantee under any one of the following conditions: the management category of the enterprise is downgraded; failure to submit true data to Customs; refusal to provide relevant ledger books, documents or data for Customs checking, verification and cancellation; failure to handle the verification procedure with Customs within the stipulated time; failure to set up ledgers according to the requirements of Customs or unsound ledger management or unclear accounts.
+Customs may request an online enterprise to provide a deposit or a letter of guarantee from the bank as guarantee under any one of the following conditions: the administration category of the enterprise is downgraded; failure to submit truthful data to Customs; refusal to provide relevant ledger books, documents or data for Customs examination, verification and write-off; failure to complete the verification reporting procedure with Customs within the stipulated timeframe; failure to set up ledgers according to the requirements of Customs, or unsound ledger management or unclear accounts.